Fast Computation of Genome-Metagenome Interaction Effects: Introduction

-\paragraph{Genome Wide Association Study (GWAS).} GWAS look for genetic markers linked to a phenotype of interest.
+Genome-Wide Association Studies (GWAS) look for genetic markers linked to a phenotype of interest.
 Typically, hundreds of thousands of single nucleotide polymorphisms (SNPs) are analyzed with a limited sample size using high-density genotyping arrays.
-Usually the association between each SNP and the phenotype is tested using single-marker methods.
-Multivariate approaches may also be considered.
-They typically select multiple markers using forward-selection methods or penalized methods.
-GWAS are a powerful tool for investigating the genetic architecture of complex diseases and have been successful in identifying hundreds of associated variants.
-However, they have been able to explain only a small proportion of the phenotypic variations expected from classical family studies.
-Uncovering some of the missing heritability may be achieved by taking into account correlations among variables, interaction with the environment and epistasis \citep[and references therein]{stanislas2016eigen}, but this is rarely feasible in the context of GWAS because of the multiple testing burden and the high computational cost of such analyses~\citep{Manolio2009Finding}.
+GWAS are a powerful tool for investigating the genetic architecture of complex biological processes and have been successful in identifying hundreds of associated variants.
+However, they have been able to explain only a small proportion of the phenotypic variations expected from classical linkage analysis~\citep{Manolio2009Finding}.

-Other avenues to explain the variability in some traits of interest have yet to be explored, for instance an interesting lead would be to consider the contribution of microbial communities on the expression of a phenotype.
-Indeed, there is growing evidences of the role of gut microbiota in basic biological processes and in the development and progression of major human diseases such as infectious diseases, gastrointestinal cancers, metabolic diseases\dots \citep{wang_2107_human}.
-In plants, the role of rhizosphere\footnote{The rhizosphere is the term used to describe the zone of intense activity around the roots of leguminacea (Fabaceae) which contains a considerable diversity of microbial and mycorrhizal species.} microflora on plant growth is well known and has been widely studied \citep{mukerji2002techniques, pinton2007rhizosphere}.

-\paragraph{Metagenome Wide Association Study (MWAS).} Equivalent type of association analysis has been conducted using metagenome \citep{wang2016metagenome, segata2011metagenomic}.
-Those metagenome association analyses may often explain larger variation of the phenotype than classical GWAS.
-These approaches have been successful in finding relevant associations for complex pathologies such as obesity, Crohn's disease, colorectal cancer\dots
+Some of the missing heritability may be uncovered by taking into account correlations among variables and epistasis \citep[and references therein]{stanislas2016eigen}. {Another way to understand and improve the knowledge of complex phenotypes is to look at gene-environment interactions.
+If the contributions of genes and environment to a phenotype are examined separately and interactions between them ignored, this can give incorrect estimates of how much phenotypic variance is attributable to genes alone, to environment alone, and to genes and environment jointly.}